UWP Board & Staff

 UWP Executive Director Tanya Ishikawa

 Tanya was promoted to executive director after six years as communications director, leading efforts that annually increased UWP’s funding including Ridgway RiverFest, budget requests to local governments, and grants from foundations and state agencies.
 She also grew the number of email subscribers, event participants, and volunteers.
 In September 2022, she graduated from the Water Leaders program, a professional development program organized by Water Education Colorado.
-In addition to fundraising, Tanya will continue to work in mine remediation and riparian restoration projects alongside UWP Technical Coordinator Ashley Bembenek, as well as organize cleanups, tree plantings, weed removal, water quality monitoring, and various events.
-She will also support board members with board development.
+In addition to fundraising, Tanya continues to work on outreach and administration of mine remediation and riparian restoration projects alongside UWP’s scientists, as well as organize cleanups, tree plantings, weed removal, water quality monitoring, and various events.
+She also oversees the budget, and supports board members with board development.

 UWP Technical Coordinator Ashley Bembenek